nguyenphuminh/reval/README.md

 ## Is it ready?
 Kind of, but its performance and scalabiltiy have remained untested.

+## Contributing!
+It would be lovely if you contribute to Reval.js, but please consider checking out [contribution guidelines](https://github.com/nguyenphuminh/reval/blob/master/.github/CONTRIBUTING.md) first.

 ## Copyrights and license
 This project is licensed under the MIT license